sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ### UseCase

-A UseCase class should only see Repository classes.
+A UseCase class should only see Repository classes: UseCase -> Repository.

 Use call(), rather than execute(), to run a UseCase.
 This makes the UseCase class look like a function.